 Advantages of the Ledger Nano S

-As you have probably figured out, the main advantage to buying the Ledger wallet is that it is the most secure way to store your coins!
-In fact, owning a hardware wallet is as close to storing your cryptocurrencies in a real-world safe!
+As you have probably figured out, the main advantage of buying the Ledger wallet is that it is the most secure way to store your coins!
+In fact, owning a hardware wallet is as close to store your cryptocurrencies in a real-world safe!
 But why?

-Well, like I mentioned earlier, software wallets can be hacked if a device is infected with malware, virus’s or a key logger.
+Well, as I mentioned earlier, software wallets can be hacked if a device is infected with malware, virus or a key logger.
 What the hackers attempt to do is steal your private keys, which would then give them full access to your wallet.

 With the Ledger Nano S, your private keys are stored within the actual device.
 Furthermore, as the wallet is always offline (unless when sending funds – more on this later), nobody can attempt to access them through an internet connection.